SashaRadovic/Project0/README.md

 stuff2.html page contains an image,  an ordered list and id with link pointing at top ov the page

-about page contains  four responsive BS columns with links to readme file, video, contact e mail and additional content page.
+about.html page contains  three responsive BS columns with links to readme file, video,  and contact e mail.

 styles2.css file contains customization for page elements and media query for smaller devices.